 “Hair Up”–Gwen Stefani, Justin Timberlake, Ron Funches

 Truthfully, it is not the lyrics of the song that inspire me, it’s the beat.
 And, also, if you listen carefully you’ll notice that the song is based on the classical composition by Edvard Grieg, “In the Hall of the Mountain King.”
 This piece happens to be a favorite of my oldest son and has been used by many artists in pop culture.

 “Move Your Feet/D.A.N.C.E./It’s a Sunshine Day”-Gwen Stefani, James Corden, Aino Jawo, Caroline Hjelt, Walt Dohrn, Anna Kendrick, Ron Funches and Kunal Nayyar

 As people living with a chronic illness, we need to feel united and together in our struggles.
-We need to draw strength from each other and on days we are feeling so well be encouraged by another who may be experiencing a good day.
+We need to draw strength from each other and on days we are not feeling so well be encouraged by another who may be experiencing a good day.

 - “Everybody, shake your hair and feel united, oh oh oh”

 - “It ain’t hard out here, when you’re doing it right